Is Dota 2 Dying? – Verdict from a decade-old fan and some stats

 Dota 2 and Icefrog are listening

-In 2022, we saw a change in how Dota 2 dev team operates, notably in how efficient they are leveraging player feedback.
-Many features that have been on many players’ bucket list finally got implemented, which improves the game’s quality-of-life experiences.
-Furthermore, cosmetics, more frequent cosmetic updates, and events are in the development to fancy the players.
+In 2023, we saw a change in how the Dota 2 dev team operates, notably in how they prioritize updates for the entire community rather than the glitters and exclusive cosmetics locked behind the Battle Pass’ paywall.
+Many features that have been on many players’ bucket lists finally got implemented, which improves the game’s quality-of-life experiences and a better showcase of one’s profile.